My work is reproduced

 You’ve been approached directly by a user

-Many cultural organizations have contracts with ADAGP, which allow them to benefit from exemptions and discounts.
+Many cultural organisations have contracts with ADAGP, which allow them to benefit from exemptions and discounts.
 In return, they are committed to upholding copyright and not asking artists to waive their rights.

-See the list of cultural organizations that have agreements with ADAGP
+See the list of cultural organisations that have agreements with ADAGP

 picto mise en avant action